HEALTHCARE COST & UTILIZATION PROJECT

 The Elixhauser Comorbidity Software Refined for ICD-10-CM is a product developed by AHRQ that identifies different pre-existing conditions based on secondary diagnoses (i.e., comorbidities) listed on hospital administrative data.
 This tool creates 38 variables that identify comorbidities (e.g., heart failure, HIV) in hospital discharge records.
 In health services research, it is often important to control for comorbidities that co-exist at the time of the hospitalization or outpatient encounter, impact resource allocation (e.g., length of stay or charges), and possibly affect outcomes, such as in-hospital mortality.

 The Elixhauser Comorbidity Software was originally developed using ICD-9-CM diagnosis codes.
 The software was translated into ICD-10-CM prior to the availability of ICD-10-CM-coded data and released as a beta version.
 Once ICD-10-CM-coded data became available, the beta version of the Elixhauser Comorbidity Software was evaluated by clinical experts.
-The recommended modifications (implemented in v2021.1) transition the software tool out of its beta status and into the Elixhauser Comorbidity Software Refined for ICD-10-CM.
+The recommended modifications (implemented in v2021.1) transitioned the software tool out of its beta status and into the Elixhauser Comorbidity Software Refined for ICD-10-CM.
 It is recommended that the beta version of the tool no longer be used.

 • Can the Elixhauser Comorbidity Software Refined for ICD-10-CM be applied to both inpatient and outpatient data?
 The ICD-9-CM version of this tool was only applicable to inpatient data.